-The program s in this section are is a multi-sector initiative, in that they which incorporate aspects of, or provide benefits in each of the four sectors: economic development and revitalization, infrastructure, planning, and housing.
-Similarly, these initiatives involve a variety of potential subrecipients at different scales, depending on the scope of the initiative.
+The program in this section is a multi-sector initiative, which incorporates aspects of, or provides benefits in each of the four sectors: economic development and revitalization, infrastructure, planning, and housing.
+Similarly, this initiative involves a variety of potential subrecipients at different scales, depending on the scope of the initiative.

-The over-arching goal of these multi-sector initiatives is to engage and implement innovative and transformative long-term recovery solutions for Puerto Rico, in keeping with the Recovery Plan.
-These multi-sector programs offer entry points for all scales of potential projects and subrecipients.
+The over-arching goal of multi-sector initiatives is to engage and implement innovative and transformative long-term recovery solutions for Puerto Rico, in keeping with the Recovery Plan.
+The multi-sector program offers entry points for all scales of potential projects and subrecipients.
 Within the City Revitalization Program, municipalities, NGOs, and non-profits are able to present their project concepts to help shape the future vision of their community.
-This may involve revitalizing of community plazas, green infrastructure installations along key corridors prone to street flooding, or façade renewal initiatives in commercial corridors.
+This may involve revitalization of community plazas, green infrastructure installations along key corridors prone to street flooding, or façade renewal initiatives in commercial corridors.